juice-shop/pwning-juice-shop/part2/sensitive-data-exposure.md

 ℹ️ _If you are running the Juice Shop with a custom theme and product inventory, the product to inspect will be a different one.
 The tooltip on the Score Board will tell you which one to look into._

+### Determine the answer to someone's security question by looking at the metadata of images on the Photo wall

+Who would have guessed that a simple walk in the park lead to an account compromise.
+People these days are not careful with what they post online and are not aware of the possible consequences it can have when people exploit that.

+* Make use of tools that can inspect the metadata of images.
+* Use this information to answer the security question of the person who enjoys hiking in the park.

+### Determine the answer to someone's security question by looking at images on the Photo wall.

 [^1]: https://searchsecurity.techtarget.com/definition/access-log
 [^2]: https://en.wikipedia.org/wiki/Data_loss_prevention_software